-The LED of the on/off key and if necessary one of the LED's of the domestic hot water comfort function are on.
+The LED of the on/off key is on.
 The appliance is ready for responding to the demand for CH or domestic hot water.

-D Pump overrun
+Pump overrun

 After the operation of the CH, the pump has an overrun.
-This overrun time is set to the value according to table 4 at the factory.
+This overrun time is set to the value according to parameter 8 at the factory.
 This setting can be changed.
 Also, the controller will automatically run the pump for 10 seconds, once every 24 hours, to prevent it from getting stuck.
 This activation of the pump takes place at the time of the last heat demand 24hrs later.
 In order to change this time, set the room thermostat higher for a while at the desired time.

-1 Required temperature reached
+7 Required temperature reached